jaywooski/promptopia/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

  ## Features for Future
- I will be adding new features or using this as a reference project fo future nextjs projects and apps
+ I will be adding new features or using this as a reference project fo future nextjs projects and apps.

+ ##  Implementations on my own!
+ I will be implementing the following new features on my own:
+ - Search of prompts functionality
+    - Search by prompt
+    - Search by tag
+    - Search by username
+ - Ability to click on tag to see similar prompts under that tag
+ - Ability to view other users profiles